 - Check with your local government’s waste management department to see if they offer e-waste collection events or have a recycling center that accepts electronics.

-- Look up e-cyclers in your area and check their websites to see what items they accept, if they pay for certain materials, and any drop-off instructions.
+- Look up e-cyclers in your area and check their websites to see what items they accept, if they pay for certain materials, and if there are any dropoff instructions.

 - Use Earth911’s Recycling Search to find e-waste recycling locations near you.
 Just enter your ZIP code and the type of device you want to recycle.